 One of the most transformative changes in the world of global finance is the emergence of digital banking on smartphones in recent years.
 This has truly revolutionised the way people utilise their banking services, with almost every major financial service now being hosted on a dedicated mobile application or platform.

 But these ease-of-access changes that are slowly taking over the financial world don't come without their vulnerabilities.
 Multiple cyber frauds utilise the minuscule cracks in the newly formed online banking systems to steal personal and financial resources from innocent victims.
 Banks have tried to curb these online frauds by introducing safety measures like two-factor authentications and One-Time Passwords (OTPs) to ensure safety in making online transactions.
 But what would happen if these same safety features provide a backdoor for fraudsters to gain access to the victim’s bank accounts?
+What is a SIM card Swap fraud?

 SIM swap scams are one of the newer forms of online frauds that are taking over the world of online banking, with a number of high-profile hacks being done to gain access to the personal data of well-known individuals through an elaborate scam.
 It came into focus after the infamous hacking of Twitter CEO Jack Dorsey's Twitter account in 2019 through SIM Swap.
 Several major cases have followed, ranging from accessing online social accounts to losing millions of dollars through a SIM swap fraud in recent years.
 India has also seen an exponential rise in these scams, with people losing millions of rupees through these scams.

-How does SIM swap attack work?
+How does SIM swap attack affect you?

 A SIM swap or simjacking is a fraud that basically involves a scammer gathering personal information about you often through social engineering or phishing and then getting in touch with your mobile carrier to report your SIM card as stolen.